Every year since 1946, UNESCO celebrates radio as a powerful communication tool.

 Radios are everywhere, with at least 75 per cent of households in developing countries having access to a radio.¹

-Since sound stimuli is the first to be perceived by the brain, at 0.146 seconds, then touch at 0.149, then sight at 0.189, this year theme is important because it touches vital elements related to the world of sports and radio.
+Since sound stimuli is the first to be perceived by the brain, at 0.146 seconds, then touch at 0.149, then sight at 0.189, this year’s theme is important because it touches vital elements related to the world of sports and radio.

-As one of the strategic partner of the communications industry, this medium is accessible, likeable and cost less in terms of advertisement buying.
+As one of the strategic partner of the communications industry, this medium is accessible, likeable and less costly in terms of advertisement buying.
 Public, private, syndicated, satellite, are all funnels to convey your client’s message to the desired audience.

 On February 13, Sports and Radio is at the center of various discussions by putting forth the evident misrepresentation of women in sports broadcasting or stories about female in sports.